-As measured under our annual incentive program, we delivered the results below in adjusted net sales and adjusted earnings per share (EPS).
+2020 Compensation Highlights As measured under our annual incentive program, we delivered the results below in net sales and adjusted earnings per share (EPS).

 Performance Measure 2020 Results 2020 Target

-Adjusted net sales \$19.07 billion \$18.62 billion
+Net sales \$19.07 billion \$18.62 billion

 Adjusted EPS \$7.73 \$7.23

-See "2020 Performance Goals, Performance Assessments and Payouts" for additional information on how we use these measures to promote our pay-for-performance culture.
+^{} See "2020 Performance Goals, Performance Assessments and Payouts" for additional information on how we use these measures to promote our pay-for-performance culture.